 It should be no surprise that the longer the delay in page load time, the more traffic a site will lose.
 A slow website can result in lost sales opportunities, lost revenue, and lost growth potential.
 According to Business, 53% of mobile users will exit a page if it takes longer than 3 seconds to load.

 Website speed figures significantly into the algorithms used to rank sites in search engine results.
 The faster your site loads – especially with mobile searches – the better your position in the SERPs.

-The bottom line is that site speed, SEO, and business growth are directly related.
+The bottom line is that site speed, SEO, and business growth are interlinked.
 If your site gets penalized by Google due to page speed issues, your rankings will drop, and so will your page views.
-This loss of visibility can translate to lower ad revenue, fewer conversions, fewer sales, and all the other negative consequences that poor search engine performance brings.
+Your site could even wind up with a manual penalty and become completely hidden from the SERPs.

 Improving your site speed is a key business growth strategy that needs your focus now.

 There are a number of online tools to test how fast your website runs.
 Free access to PageSpeed Insights allows every site owner to identify any elements that may be slowing their site down.

 Key outputs of a PageSpeed Insights report include: